-Figure 4, following, is an aerial photograph showing the subject property and surrounding area.
-The subject property is located within the Urban Growth Boundary and has direct access from W HWY 40 and NW 87th Ct Road.
+Figure 5, following, is an aerial photograph showing the subject property and the immediate surrounding area.
+The subject property has direct access from W Hwy 40, NW 92nd Avenue Road, and NW 87th Ct Road.
 Surrounding and adjacent properties are designated as World Equestrian Center (WEC), Low Residential (LR), and Rural Land (RL), and zoned Planned Unit Development (PUD) and General Agriculture (A-1).
-The neighborhood predominantly consists of agricultural uses, single-family homes, and commercial.
-Most of the subject parcel is currently undeveloped and currently used for ag production.
+The immediate area predominantly consists of agricultural uses, single-family homes, and commercial.
+The subject parcel is currently undeveloped open fields with an existing gatehouse entry.
+The west part of the subject property is part of the World Equestrian Estates, Phase 1 (west of NW 92nd Avenue Road); however, a Plat Vacation Application (AR# 33013) to vacate the part corresponding to the subject property is currently in review.